-Dodge did get a V8 until 1953.
-That first engine was a hemi with 241.3 cid and only 7.1:1 compression.
-The called it the 241.
-It was improved upon for the new couple years and very cool names like, Red Ram and Super Red Ram.
+Dodge didn’t get a V8 until 1953.
+That first engine was a Hemi with 241.3 cid and only 7.1:1 compression.
+They called it the 241.
+It was improved upon for the next couple of years and very cool names like, Red Ram and Super Red Ram.

 Approximately 1956, Dodge began using the 315 with the Polyspheric chamber.
 (Here is the link from my earlier post on the Polysheric head: http://wp.me/pKHNM-gy)

 The 318 carried on through out the ’60s with the horsepower hovering between 230 and 260.
 Of note during that time was where the 318 was used.
-I was surprised to find, for example, in 1968 the Dodge 440 Coupe used the 318 (not the 440, which even non-MOPAR peeps know about that one).
+I was surprised to find, such as, in 1968 the Dodge 440 Coupe used the 318 (not the 440, which even non-MOPAR peeps know about that one).

 Here are a few pics: